Draft Economic Development Strategy

 Engagement and research

 The Strategy is informed by policy, research and community engagement.
-To support development of the draft Strategy, we:
+To support development of the draft Strategy we:

 • formed a Project Reference Group (PRG)